Newbery Medal: Recipients

 Hendrik Willem van Loon won the first Newbery Medal in 1922 for his book The Story of Mankind.

 Dhan Gopal Mukerji was the first Indian American to win the Newbery Medal.

 Laura Ingalls Wilder wrote five books each named a Newbery Honor between 1938 and 1944.

 Elizabeth Gray Vining (right) won the Newbery Medal in 1943 for Adam of the Road, which was illustrated by Robert Lawson, who won the Newbery Medal himself in 1945.

 Lois Lenski, who won two Newbery Honors and one Newbery Medal, wrote series that were connected by themes rather than characters.

 E. B. White won a Newbery Honor for Charlotte's Web for which he also recorded an unabridged audiobook.

 Jean Craighead George won both a Newbery Medal and Honor.

 Beverly Cleary won two Newbery Honors for her Ramona series and the Medal for Dear Mr. Henshaw.

 Paul Fleischman won the Newbery Medal in 1989, two years after his father Sid Fleischman won it.

 Lois Lowry won two Newbery Medals four years apart.

 Jerry Spinelli is one of many authors to have been awarded both the Newbery Medal and Newbery Honor.

 Karen Cushman followed her 1995 Newbery Honor with a 1996 Newbery Medal.

 Sharon Creech has been both a winner and Honor recipient.

 Louis Sachar won in 1999 for Holes.

-Kate DiCamillo is one of six authors to have been a Newbery winner multiple times.
+Kate DiCamillo is one of seven authors to have been a Newbery winner multiple times.

 Jacqueline Woodson has been a Newbery Honor recipient four times.

 Christopher Paul Curtis won a Newbery Honor and Newbery Medal for the first two books he published, The Watsons Go to Birmingham – 1963 and Bud, Not Buddy.